shinhs2009/Bounty-DApp/README.md

 I create the test for the Ownable, Bounty Hub, Circuit Breaker and Library Demo.

 All the functions in Bounty contract is used by BountyHub, so I don't test about it.
 And Bounty Hub inherits the Circuit Breaker, so I do test Circuit Breaker Design Pattern in the Bounty Hub Test.

+And there's failed 3 test.
+3 tests are success if it failed.